The First 10 Things Every New Prepper Should Do (Some of Them Are Free!)

 #4.
 Inventory your food supply, then start building your stockpile.

 You probably have more food on hand than you realize you do.
 Before you go out and spend lots of money at the grocery store, it’s important to go through your cupboards, pull things out, and get organized.
 You don’t know what you need until you know what you have.
 Be sure to put things away in an organized fashion so you can find what you need, when you need it.
 Now that you know what you have, you can fill in the holes.
 You can’t expect to have a 1-year food supply all at once.
-Here’s how I built a healthy food supply in 3 months, while on a pretty tight budget.
-This will help you get the idea of how to build your stockpile.
+Start out with a couple of weeks’ supply and go from there.
 Resist the urge to stock up on nutritionally useless foods like Ramen noodles and macaroni and cheese.
 If there is a situation going on in which you must rely solely on your stockpile, you will want to be nourished, not just filled up.
 If you want to build a one-month food supply super-fast, here’s how to create it with a few clicks of the mouse.

 #5.
 Have a drill.

 The absolute best way to know what you need during an emergency is to simulate a crisis.
 Get your family on board and spend a weekend without power and running water.
 Keep a list going for the entire weekend so that you can note what needs arose.
 (Leave the breakers on for the refrigerator and freezer – you don’t want to potentially have your food spoil.)
 Can you make coffee and food?
 Can you keep warm in the winter and cool in the summer?
-Can you keep the kids entertained?
+Can you keep the kids entertained without the internet or phone service?

 #6.
 Prep for a power outage.